 Business and commercial waste cannot be taken to Oxfordshire’s household waste recycling centres (HWRCs).

-Do's and Don'ts checklist of disposing of commercial waste
+Checklist of disposing of commercial waste

 - arrange a business and commercial waste agreement with either your waste collection authority (the district councils within Oxfordshire) or an authorised waste management company or individual.